rattermeyer/ansible-dev-box/README.md

 This ansible roles allow to setup a development machine (ubuntu based).
 It install necessary tools for starting developing with

-* Java
-* JavaScript
+* JavaEE development

+# Installation

-* Groovy
+* clone the repo
+* Customize dev.yml and Vagrantfile
+** Especially user settings in dev.yml, and memory and CPU settings in Vagrantfile

 # Installed Components

 * git, git-flow
 * Diff / Merge Tool: meld
-* IntelliJ
+* Eclipse Luna
-* Oracle JDK
+* Oracle JDK 8
 * Apache Maven
-* gvm (managing grails, groovy, gradle etc installations)
-* nvm (managing node versions)
+* Google Chrome

-# Customization
+# After installation

-sudo ansible-playbook -i inventory dev.yml
+* Using the applicatio starter: search for eclipse and move icon to launcher
+* Adding the binaries (maven) to your path in .bashrc